 Foundational Five Portion Sizes

-So now we know what we’re including in our Foundational Five Nourish Meals, but how much of each nutrient are we supposed to use?
+So now we know what we’re including in our Nourish Meal Template using the Foundational Five, but how much of each nutrient are we supposed to use?

 In reality, portion size varies from person to person.
 With that being said, we have a place for you to start.

-Begin by focussing on adding one serving of each of the five components to each of your meals.
+Begin by focussing on adding a serving of each of the five components to each of your meals.
+Similar to what we’re taught as dietitians with the plate method, this focuses on those vegetables since most Americans do not consume enough daily.
 Generally speaking, your plate should somewhat resemble the following graphic: